Is Passing The CPA Exam Worth It in 2026?

 Now while I never ordinarily recommend going into debt, you should NOT look at buying a review course as an expense but an investment.

-Would you spend $2,000 on a review course if all it did was help you earn $25,000 more per year every year for the rest of your career?
+Would you spend $2,500 on a review course if all it did was help you earn $25,000+ more per year every year for the rest of your career?

 HECK YES you would!

+Investing in yourself to pass the CPA exam is one of the MOST profitable investments any accountant can make.
 Best part is that you are totally in control of your destiny and not at the whim of Wall Street.

 Regardless of whether you are brand new to the CPA exam process or are struggling to pass, you need to make sure that you are using the BEST CPA review course for you.